-Pearson Tests: Reimbursement for subsequent costs related to the Pearson CORE Content Exam is contingent upon the ACE candidate's prudent approach to the exam as determined by the Director of Professional Standards & Graduate Studies and the Director of Teacher Formation.

-In addition, connection to an Internet provider in each community home is required for participation in online courses.
+- Textbooks: ACE Teachers order textbooks for the summer session from online sources. - Pearson Tests: ACE will reimburse the cost of the first Praxis Content Exam administration for all accepted ACE candidates pursuing teacher licensure through the program.
+Reimbursement for subsequent costs related to the Praxis Content Exam is contingent upon the ACE candidate's prudent approach to the exam as determined by the Director of Professional Standards & Graduate Studies and the Director of Teacher Formation and Education Policy. - Internet: Connection to an Internet provider in each community home is required for participation in online courses.
 Community members share this expense.